chipsalliance/firrtl-spec/spec.md

     written to while a read to that location is in progress.

-Integer literals for the number of elements and the read/write latencies _may not be string-encoded integer literals_.
+Integer literals for the number of elements and the read/write latencies _may not be string-encoded integer literals or radix-encoded integer literals_.

 The following example demonstrates instantiating a memory containing 256 complex numbers, each with 16-bit signed integer fields for its real and imaginary